 Six key values define a Telos Collective leader and our group as a whole.

-We focus our teaching, training and coaching on these six values, chosen by our founder and leader Bishop Todd Hunter.
-We explore one of the values each year at our annual gathering.
-We train and equip Telos Collective leaders to be competent in each of these areas.
+We focus our teaching, training and coaching on these six values, chosen by our Founder and President Bishop Todd Hunter as essential areas of competency for a well-formed leader.
+Each year, we explore one of the values at our annual gathering, as well as cultivating online conversations and spaces for values-based training and equipping.

 - Gospel of the Kingdom: Central to Jesus’ life and ministry was the proclamation, demonstration and embodiment of the Gospel of the Kingdom.
 It gives coherence to his words, works, and way of being in the world.
 Seeking the fruit that approximates Jesus and his first friends, leaders must learn to live, teach and minister in the manner in which he did.

 - Cultural Sacramentality: We are not culture bashers, culture haters or culture warriors.
 Rather, we love God’s creation—even the confused and broken bits.
 In regard to mission, justice and evangelism, we strive to live out a rubric we borrow from Edwin Freidman: Fully differentiate as followers of Jesus, but stay connected to the people and events of our lives as non-anxious leaders.
 Seeking to be ambassadors of the kingdom—of forgiveness, healing, deliverance and wholeness—we strive to notice and give ourselves to divine appointments, joining God at work in the world.
 As leaders, we seek to grow in healthy, love-based, Spirit-enabled diversity of all kinds.